-When you join Wrexham Glyndŵr University as a postgraduate research student, you become part of our vibrant and supportive research community where we will help to nurture your interests and develop skills and insights essential to your future progress.
+When you join Wrexham Glyndŵr University as a postgraduate research student, you will become part of our vibrant and supportive research community, where we will help to nurture your interests and develop skills and insights essential to your future progress.

-The research activities of the University are co-ordinated by the University Research Centres across our two Faculties.
+The research activities of the University are coordinated by the University Research Centres across our two faculties.
 The Student Administration team are dedicated to providing administrative support and should be your main point of contact.
-Additional support is provided by the Research Office and the Researcher Development Tutor who is responsible for overseeing the Researcher Development Programme.

 The Researcher Development Programme creates a learning environment that allows researchers from all disciplines across the University to enhance their skills for a successful research experience and career.
 It is based upon Vitae’s Researcher Development Framework.

 Support for researchers at Wrexham Glyndŵr University includes:

 - Training and development for staff and students.

 - Advice and support for ethical approval of research.

 - Help with funding bids, claims and project closure.

 - Advice on intellectual property.